New Seahawks cornerback Quinton Dunbar facing armed-robbery charges in Florida

 The NFL likewise said in a statement that: “We are aware of the matter.
 We have no further comment at this time.”

-Aside from whatever legal penalties Dunbar could face the league will also review the incident under its Personal Conduct Policy and could hand out its own punishment, including suspensions.
+Aside from whatever legal penalties Dunbar could face, the league will also review the incident under its Personal Conduct Policy and could hand out its own punishment, including suspensions.

 Dunbar has played the last five seasons with Washington but was traded to Seattle for a 2020 fifth-round pick in March.